I am a writer and story-teller at heart.

 There was a time in my life, where I went into complete media overload.
 This was in my 20’s.
 I got rid of my T.V., didn’t look at or read magazines or newspapers for more than 7 years.
 In fact during that time, I went to Lesotho, Africa.
 Not only did I not ingest mass media, I also did not even have electricity.
 It is very interesting to live without electricity.
 My sleep hygiene was excellent.
 Even though I have been a life-long insomniac, it became very difficult for me to stay up late.
 I got up when the sun rose.
 It was wonderful.

 I still get media overload, and now, due to the Internet, the smorgasbord of images that you might encounter in a day has grown exponentially.
 Visual Overload is a place where I share images that tend to make me feel overloaded.
 The posting of them works as a pressure release valve.

 Why Living at the Legal Limit?

-I must say that living with many animals does pose some challenges that generally mirror the challenges in life.
 I propose that the idea of barely feeling that you can keep up with the pace of life (just like I can barely keep up with my pets) is a challenge that resonates with others.
-The speed of social media and the Internet is part of that accelerated life.
+The speed of social media, the Internet, changing technology is part of that accelerated life.
 I want my blog to be helpful, fun and edgy, but never over the edge as I see it.
 “Living at the legal limit” is a blog about how I cope with the pace of life….coping by learning and having fun.